top of page

 Creating a Custom Context Manager

-You can create your own context managers using a class or a generator function with the contextlib module.
-Here’s how to do both.
+There are two common ways to create a custom context manager: using a class or using a generator function with the contextlib module.

 Using a Class